AshrafHanyy/AshrafHanyy.github.io/content/blog/Post-graduation-blog/index.md

 After graduating, I was quite worried for what was coming ahead.
 I knew that the tiny world I had lived in for 4 years and built for myself (as a very convenient comfort zone) would change, if not collapse entirely, but to be honest, I felt the need for that change.
 It was about time to leave MSA and enter a new era.

 That small world was made of small things mostly.
 The people I would see every day, the campus I liked staying in after class, the community we built, the research I got to work on.
 None of it was very big, but it was mine and I always knew exactly where I stood in it.
 After graduation all of that just stops at once, and you are left with infinite emptiness.
 A sense of not belonging.
-What made this worse was that most of the professors who taught me, for whatever reason they decided to do this, left the university right after we graduated in August.

 There were a series of events that took place all at once that made my graduation very rough.
 My classmates were of course gone (but I had to stay as a TA until my military check), the faculty moved from Building D to a new building K.  Most of the very good professors who shaped my university experience quit.
-These might all be trivial events, but their timings and their rapid occurence made it somehow shocking to see how quickly the place (physically) you once spent 4 years at and the people (classmates and professors) disappear all once.
+These might all be trivial events, but their timings and their rapid occurrence made it somehow shocking to see how quickly the place (physically) you once spent 4 years at and the people (classmates and professors) can disappear all once.

 What I was most sad about was that after graduation, was that many of the scientific endeavors I used to love exploring would stop making sense.
 At the end of the day, for any graduate, any sense of meaning comes from how much money you make, not from how much science you hold.
 So unless you enter a new entity where you are rewarded for scientific endeavors within that entity, scientific work doesn't really make sense if it doesn't help you achieve certain financial goals.
 In plain words, any work would be valued by how much money it generates, not by any scientific progress, which was something I used to enjoy doing a lot.

 As a student you never have to justify any of it.
 You can read a paper just because it's interesting, or spend weeks on a problem that will never pay you anything, and nobody asks you why you are doing it.
 After graduation that question comes up in almost every conversation, and I didn't really have an answer for it yet.

 Anyways, I had to do my military check in January and could not enter an official position anywhere until after that was done.
-So, I started working at MSA as a part-time teaching assistant.
+So, I started working at MSA as a part-time teaching assistant for 3 days per week.

 ## Life of a Teaching Assistant (September – January)

 As a TA, things are quite different.
 You can't really do most of the things you can do freely as a student, there is always the responsibility of having to be the bigger person, always.

 It is also strange being in the same place with a different title, different building, different corridors and different halls.
 You can't complain about a course out loud anymore.
-You can't join in when the room gets loud.
 And the students treat you like you were always on that side of the desk, they have no idea you were sitting exactly where they are sitting a month ago.

 And I can't begin to explain how lonely it was after my class graduated and left.
 Most of my friends got into the military or traveled abroad.